wataru-maeda/pageMenuView/README.md

 ## Customization

-Let's me pick up some of the examples.
-So Here is a default page menu appearance if you don't change any default value in the option.
+Here is a default page menu appearance if you don't change any default value in the option.

 <img src="https://github.com/WataruMaeda/pageMenuView/blob/master/screenshots/sample-4.png">